 Enhanced Engagement and Motivation

-According to a 2025 systematic review by The Open Psychology Journal, gamification is becoming increasingly popular in English language learning, as it improves diverse cognitive functions and student motivation.
+According to a 2025 systematic review by The Open Psychology Journal, gamification is becoming increasingly popular in English language learning, as it enhances diverse cognitive functions and student motivation.

 assistant